hapax/hapax.github.io/assets/reading.md

 transition; roughly, $\theta$ tells us the asymmetry between the forward and the backward process, required for there to be an overall change in expected particle number.
+Finally, as $\alpha \to 0$, we simply recover the ground state of the unperturbed Hamiltonian, which cannot change expected particle number since we need particles to make particles.

 #### References